Together with Highly Professional Colleagues and Partners, Continuing to Learn Through Practice

 I left the Company to support my family and later rejoined.

-I am grateful for the warm welcome I received from my colleagues and the
+I am grateful for the warm welcome I received from my colleagues and the comfortable working atmosphere.

 While at Recruit Communications, I gave birth to a baby and took maternity and childcare leave.
 I returned to work one year later, but at the time there was no environment that allowed for work-from-home, and it was still difficult to balance work and childcare.
 Even so, I was able to continue working thanks to the understanding and support of everyone around me.
 In fact, I resigned once about four years ago because I had decided to take a break and focus on my family.
 At that time, I was told that I could come back when things had settled down again.
 Later I was asked, “Isn't it time for you to come back?” and I decided to give it another try.
 I am truly grateful for the warm welcome I received from my department head and all the members around me.